CoLRev-Environment/colrev/docs/source/guides/manual.rst

 **Python venv**

-It is optional but recommended to operate CoLRev in a virtual environment.
+It is recommended to run CoLRev in a virtual environment.
 CoLRev relies on several fixed-version dependencies for reproducibility and venv helps to avoid dependency conflicts with other packages.

 ..
 TODO : at some point, we may start to include links to other resources/tutorials/workshops